 - Designed to fit most bikes, from kids’ bikes to fat bikes

-- $549 MSRP (Available from JensonUSA, REI, Competitive Cyclist, and others.)
+- $629 MSRP (Available from Competitive Cyclist and other online retailers)

 The Yakima HoldUp Evo rack requires a good bit of assembly out of the box, but the instructions are easy to follow and based on my experience, everything goes together smoothly and logically.
 It’s best to assemble the rack on your vehicle as instructed, using the hitch mount to hold everything in place.

 A large knob is used to tighten the rack’s tongue inside the receiver on your vehicle.
 I found the fit to be incredibly snug and stable using a modest amount of force, providing a solid connection with little to no side-to-side wobble.
 A safety pin ensures the rack stays in place in case the tongue ever becomes loose in transit.

 The knob features a simple lock to deter rack thieves at the trailhead.
 Essentially when locked, the knob spins in place without actually loosening the tongue.
 Two locking security cables — one for each bike — use the same key and are recommended for use when transporting bikes for added security, both from theft and in the unlikely event that a bike isn’t held securely in the rack.

 Chances are if you already have a tray style hitch rack, or just want one, it’s because this style of rack is the easiest and most convenient to load.
 With few if any adjustments necessary, the HoldUp Evo can accommodate bikes running most wheel sizes.
 Just fold the hook arms all the way down, open the ratchet strap and tuck the free end in the holder to keep it out of the way, and lift the bike up.

 Rotate the ratcheting hook on the front wheel arm up and over the top of the wheel until it almost touches the fork.
 Cinch it down, use the ratchet strap to secure the rear wheel, and you’re done.